History

 Teena Borek was born in the Canadian maritime province of Newfoundland.
 She came to South Florida in the 1970s, where she met Steven Borek, a Homestead vegetable farmer.
 The couple married and had two sons, Steven and Michael.
 After Steven’s untimely death at the age of 24, Teena ran the 500 acre vegetable farm knowing very little about farming or farm management.
 Instead of selling the farm, she continued farming so that her sons could follow in their father’s footsteps.

-For the last thirty-five years, Teena has been an active member of the Dade farming community.
-At one time, she was the only female farmer.
+For the last forty years, Teena has been an active member of the Dade County farming community.
+At one time, she was the only female row-crop farmer.
 Teena is a graduate of the Wedgworth Leadership Institute for Agriculture and Natural Resources.
 She is a charter member of the Florida Ag Promotional Campaign and a past President of the Dade County Farm Bureau.
 She serves on the board of directors of the Florida Tomato Committee, Florida Fruit & Vegetable Association, Community Bank of Florida and Everglades Community Association.
-Teena was named Florida’s Woman of the Year in Agriculture in 2004 by Commissioner of Agriculture Charles H. Bronson.

 Michael Borek

-Michael is transitioning from field-grown to greenhouse-grown bell peppers, cluster tomatoes and yellow tomatoes.
-He believes the farm will be a major producer of organic specialty crops in the near future.
+Michael is transitioning from field-grown to greenhouse-grown heirloom tomatoes, cluster tomatoes, yellow tomatoes and bell peppers.
+He believes the farm will be a major producer of other sustainable specialty crops in the near future.
 He continues to look at new technology to reduce fertilizer and pesticide inputs.

-Michael graduated from Weber International University with a degree in business and a minor in marketing.
-He is a past director of the Dade County Farm Bureau and the Dade County AGRI Council.
+Michael graduated from Webber International University with a degree in business and a minor in marketing.
+He is a past director of the Dade County Farm Bureau and the Dade County AGRI council.
+He is currently a director of the Florida Tomato Committee and the Homestead Pole Bean Co-Op.

 Steven Borek, Jr.